Autochthonous Croatian Peasant Party: History

-Authentic Croatian Peasant Party was founded in Zagreb on 14 March 2007.
+The Autochthonous Croatian Peasant Party was founded in Zagreb on 14 March 2007.
 First party president was Jasenko Stipac.

 The party refers to the tradition of Stjepan Radić's HPSS.

 According to the Party's statute, "it is in particular committed to the promotion of the interests of farmers, workers, and intelligence of the Croatian nation".
 Party's values are "honesty, faith, family, patriotism and labor."

 Ahead of the 2015 parliamentary election the party joined the ruling centre to centre-left Kukuriku coalition led by the Social Democratic Party of Croatia.